crumbhole/argocd-vault-replacer/README.md

       name: argocd-vault-replacer
     targetRevision: HEAD
 ```

-Will scan the current directory recursively for any .yaml (or .yml if you're so inclined) files and attempt to replaces strings of the form \<vault:/store/data/path!key\> with those obtained from a vault kv2 store.
-It is intended that this is run from within your argocd-server pod as a plugin.

-## Authentication
+## A deep-dive on authentication

-It only has two methods of authenticating with vault:
+The tool only has two methods of authenticating with Vault:
 * Using kubernetes authentication method https://github.com/hashicorp/vault/blob/master/website/content/docs/auth/kubernetes.mdx
 * Using a token, which is only intended for debugging